 Acquisition of AEM

-After establishing that a student needs accessible educational materials (AEM) and selecting which formats are needed for what materials, the decision-making team determines how and where to acquire the materials.
 There are a variety of sources for acquiring AEM; however, not all students are eligible to receive materials from each of the different sources.
-Keep in mind that many students may need more than one specialized format and may need materials from more than one source.
+Keep in mind that many students may need more than one specialized format for print materials and materials may need to be procured from more than one source.

 There are five basic sources which include the following: